Main image: Luanda, Angola © Fabian Plock, Shutterstock

 Travellers are advised to use DEET-based repellents during the daytime on all exposed skin.
 In areas where mosquitoes are particularly prevalent, then covering up and using a permethrin spray on clothing is also advised.

-Pregnant women need to discuss their travel plans with healthcare professionals and should, wherever possible, cancel the trip if they are going to a moderate or high-risk zika virus area.
-Women wishing to become pregnant who are travelling in moderate- to high-risk zika virus areas should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
-If travelling with their partners, then barrier precautions need to be used during the trip and for six months after leaving.
+Pregnant women need to discuss their travel plans with healthcare professionals and should, wherever possible, cancel the trip if they are going to an area that is reporting zika virus.
+Women wishing to become pregnant who are travelling to zika virus risk areas should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
+If travelling with their partners, then barrier precautions need to be used during the trip and for three months after leaving.
 For up-to-date details, follow the link here.

 Lassa Fever in Nigeria